-Each bead of our Glass Jewellery is handmade by Cosima Montavoci in her studio in Amsterdam, where the Venetian Glass tradition meets contemporary aesthetics.
+Each bead of our Glass Jewellery is handmade by Cosima Montavoci in her studio in Venice, where the Venetian Glass tradition meets contemporary aesthetics.

 Everything starts with coloured glass rods she melts with her Mini Minor torch, that combines oxygen with propane and creates the beautiful blue flame.
 Murano Glass, also known as Moretti Glass or Effetre Glass is a soft glass and melts at around 700 degrees (Celsius), at its melting point glass completely changes density and colour, and from hard and fragile, becomes what Cosima calls 'Sunset Yogurt'.